Send Your First Agent Email in 3 Minutes

 What happens if the agent tries to send to an invalid address?

 MultiMail validates the to address format before queuing the message.
 If the format is invalid, send_email returns a 400 error immediately.
-If the address is syntactically valid but the recipient's mail server rejects delivery, MultiMail emits an email.bounced webhook event containing the rejection reason and SMTP status code.
+If the address is syntactically valid but the recipient's mail server rejects delivery, MultiMail emits a message.bounced webhook event containing the rejection reason and SMTP status code.

 Do I need a custom domain to start sending?